seanlb02/Serene-Docs/README.md

 ### Functionality/features

-A homepage includes a hero component and a Sign-in/Sign-up button for direct user auth access Profile handler: greeting message, inspirational quote on reload Ability for users to add short journal entries with accompanying ‘emotion’ tags A simple mental wellbeing questionnaire – optionally answered weekly Ability for users to view a weekly summary, that displays emotions and questionnaire scores from the past week, plus a daily emotions % (pie chart)
+- A homepage includes a hero component and a Sign-in/Sign-up button for direct user auth access
+- Ability for users to add short journal entries with accompanying ‘emotion’ tags
+- A simple mental wellbeing questionnaire – optionally answered weekly
+- Ability for users to view a daily, weekly and monthly summary of their mental wellbeing, as recorded with journal entry tags and questionnaire results.
-Ability for users to grant access to their weekly summary to select users
+- Ability for users to grant access to their weekly summary to select users

 ### Target Audience

-Although all demographics are welcomed to user Serene, it is initially targeted at therapists/social workers by providing a way to remotely track the mental health of the people under their duty of care(?).
+Although all demographics are welcomed to user Serene, it is initially targeted at therapists/social workers by providing a way to remotely track the mental health of the people under their duty of care.

 ## Tech Stack